 Set of possible resource reservation period allowed in the resource pool in the unit of ms. Up to 16 values can be configured per resource pool.
+In case Mode 2 is configured, at least value 0ms should be included in the list.